Pavel418890/asyncio-learning/selectors.md

    4.11. `__exit__` - clear fds storage and reset `SelectorMapping` as None.

+5. SelectSelector - class used select syscall.

+    5.1. `__init__` - call parent __init__ method and initialize 2 empty sets for
+    fds that wait for read operations and the same for write operation.

+    5.2. `register` - call base register implementation and used bitwise operation to distribute registered `SelectorKey` between two sets readers and writers by the type of event received and already checked in base register method

+    5.3. `unregister` - call base register implementation that will removed `SelectorKey` from fds storage and return it.
+Delete particular `SelectorKey` from readers/writers sets.

+    5.4 `select` - return the list of ready for I/O fds.
+    Before does the I/O polling check that timeout is None or positive number and initialize the empty list as ready list.

+    Pass to select syscall readers and writers sets, empty list for exceptfds and timeout.In case is InterruptedError occur return the empty ready list.
+    Result from the syscall wrapped in two sets for read and write fds.
+    Iterate over union of these sets fds and does the following steps:
+      * define/redefine the `events` variable as 0
+      * check that fd in read set if is not check that fd in write set by the bitwise AND operation
+      * set the `events` variable to a corresponding value (1 or 2) that depends on the result of previous step
+      * call `_key_from_fd` and get `SelectorKey` associated with fd or None in case if there is no fd in fds storage.
+      * if key in previous step is not None append it to the ready list tuple of key and actual event that will be finded by the bitwise AND operation on current value events and `SelectorKey.events`.

+    On windows platform only sockets are supported; on Unix, all type of file descriptor can be used.

+    *Note Windows:* Any two of the parameters, readfds, writefds, or exceptfds, can be given as null.
+At least one must be non-null, and any non-null descriptor set must contain at least one handle to a socket.
+     Because of that select for win32 ignore the exceptfds list in python and passing the writefds set and return.

 The default selector uses the most efficient implementation on the current platform; kqueue |epoll | devpoll --> poll --> select by the `_can_use` method that use `select` C implementation actually.